tobiasraabe/cookiecutter-research-template/README.rst

 Answer all the prompts and a folder ``cookiecutter-research-template`` is created in your current directory.
 Rename the folder initialize a repository.

-At last, create a conda environment which facilitates the handling of the scientific Python stack by a lot.
-The `environment.yml` contains a starter collection of useful packages.
+One of the last prompts is about whether the template should create a conda environment from the pre-configured `environment.yml`.
+If that is not what you want, stick to the default answer.
+You can fetch it later by running

 .. code-block:: bash

     $ conda env create -f environment.yml -n <env-name>

-Finally, happy research!
+Happy research!

 Features